Romania Travel Blog (Updated 2024)

 Roads in Romania can either be superb and brand new, or more hole than tarmac.
 Some roads that appear on Google maps can quickly become dirt tracks so pick your route carefully.

 Romanian driving is interesting.
-My husband was always super appreciative of the wide clearance motorists would give him as a cyclist, but the sheepdogs on some roads counter-acted that cycle friendliness.
+My husband was always super appreciative of the wide clearance motorists would give him as a cyclist, but the sheepdogs on some roads didn’t help cycle friendliness.

 We found most Romanian drivers to be courteous but there are speed demons too, along with cars that have, character, shall we say.